Salta to Buenos Aires: 4 Ways to Get There

 The first step involves taking a bus from Salta to Tucumán, where you can either stay overnight or wait to catch the train the same day, depending on the schedule.

 The second step is the cross-country train journey itself.
-Trains depart twice a week at 22:30 from Tucumán, and arrive at 6am TWO days later – so you’re on the train for about 31 hours.
+Trains depart twice a week at 22:30 from Tucumán, and arrive at 6am TWO days later – so you’re on the train for about 31 hours travel time.
 However, it’s a completely different vibe from taking a long-distance bus, with proper sleeping berths and dining facilities.

 This is definitely the most adventurous option and perfect if you’re not in a rush and want to see Argentina from a completely different perspective.